-EMS 216 Paramedic Clinical 5 credits Externship I 225 clinical hours
+EMS 216 Paramedic Clinical Externship I 225 cli

+5 credits 225 clinical hours

 This faculty directed practicum gives each student the changes to develop competency in the clinical setting while working one on one with an experienced preceptor.
 Clinical rotations occur in both the hospital and field, including: cardiac care units, emergency departments, operating rooms, ambulance services, to name a few.
 Students must complete the minimum number of skills and hours established by MEMS and this program to be eligible for certification exams.
 This is one of three required clinical courses at the paramedic level.

-Prerequisites: EMS 213, EMS 214

-Co-requisites: ALH 124, EMS 220, & EMS 222
+Co-requisites: ALH 124, EMS 205, EMS 220, & EMS 222